SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ```

   - `dopri5` - Hairer's classic implementation of the Dormand-Prince 4/5 method.
-  - `dop853` - Explicit Runge-Kutta 8(5,3) by Dormand-Prince
+  - `dop853` - Explicit Runge-Kutta 8(5,3) by Dormand-Prince.
-  - `odex` - GBS extrapolation-algorithm based on the midpoint rule
+  - `odex` - GBS extrapolation-algorithm based on the midpoint rule.
-  - `seulex` - extrapolation-algorithm based on the linear implicit Euler method
+  - `seulex` - Extrapolation-algorithm based on the linear implicit Euler method.
-  - `radau` - implicit Runge-Kutta (Radau IIA) of variable order between 5 and 13
+  - `radau` - Implicit Runge-Kutta (Radau IIA) of variable order between 5 and 13.
-  - `radau5` - implicit Runge-Kutta method (Radau IIA) of order 5
+  - `radau5` - Implicit Runge-Kutta method (Radau IIA) of order 5.
-  - `rodas` - Rosenbrock 4(3) method
+  - `rodas` - Rosenbrock 4(3) method.

 ### LSODA.jl

 This setup provides a wrapper to the algorithm LSODA, a well-known method which uses switching
-to solve both stiff and non-stiff equiations.
+to solve both stiff and non-stiff equations.

   - `lsoda` - The LSODA wrapper algorithm.